novalagung/muslimboard/README.md

 - Folder `extension` is where the chrome extension source code lies.
 - Folder `resources` contains a few resource files (it's used by the extension or website directly).
-- Folder `webservices` contains the backend serverless code.
+- Folder `webservices` contains the backend serverless code (GCP function).
 - Folder `website` contains the source code web/landing page, https://muslimboard.novalagung.com.

 ## Contribution